Gilligan128/FreeMethodist.BibleQuizTracker/README.md

 Following the Workflows - Pipelines pattern here: https://www.amazon.com/Domain-Modeling-Made-Functional-Domain-Driven/dp/1680502549

 We are also following the "external message" pattern to dispatch updates to parent components, guided by [this article](https://medium.com/@MangelMaxime/my-tips-for-working-with-elmish-ab8d193d52fd).

+We are applying [Capability design](https://fsharpforfunandprofit.com/cap/) for actions, so that we have a consistent model for enabling/disabling actions and potentially dealing with user auth.

 # Project Structure
 F# only supports unidirectional dependencies, in file location order.